phoe/articles/2022-xx-xx-static-let/static-let.md

 `DOLIST` establishes an implicit `TAGBODY` which we can utilize to work around the fact that none of the standard Common Lisp iteration constructs have an analogue of the `continue` keyword known from Java or C++.

-Before anyone asks: tagbodies aren't scary, come on.
-That might be just my personal bias, but everyone uses tagbodies anyway - even if they use `DO`, `DOTIMES`, `DOLIST`, or `LOOP` to write them out for them.
+* *Hot take, before anyone asks: come on, tagbodies aren't scary.
+That might be just my personal bias, but everyone uses tagbodies anyway - even if they use `DO`, `DOTIMES`, `DOLIST`, or `LOOP` to macroexpand into them on the programmer's behalf.*

 ```lisp
       (let ((binding (tg:weak-pointer-value pointer)))